Pro-Russians take control of Ukrainian troop carriers

 "They haven't fed us for three days on our base.
 They're feeding us here.
 Who do you think we are going to fight for?," he said.

-Armoured personnel carriers marked with the numbers 815, 842 and 847 were among six under Ukrainian control in the centre of Kramatorsk early on Wednesday.
-They were seen under the control of pro-Russian separatists in the centre of Slaviansk later.
+Armored personnel carriers marked with the numbers 815, 842 and 847 were among six under Ukrainian control in the center of Kramatorsk early on Wednesday.
+They were seen under the control of pro-Russian separatists in the center of Slaviansk later.

 Ukrainian soldiers with the vehicles in Kramatorsk on Wednesday morning identified themselves as members of the 25th paratrooper division.